 Property technology has been around for some time now, but Covid-19 has accelerated its necessity within real estate.
 By using cloud-based dashboards and smartphone applications, companies can control many of their building's operations from appliance control to energy management.
 Touchless experiences are the future norm.

 Technology today can assist in automation, helping you manage your workspace from employee capacity to meeting room utilisation to engaging employees regardless of their work location.

 Choosing the best tech to assist your staff will assist in continued productivity, communication, and team collaboration.

 Unlike Dolly Parton, working 9-5 is no longer feasible.
 To ensure the safety of staff, the introduction of staggered start and end times is a way to reduce the spread.
 This can also ensure break and lunchtimes are spaced out.

 An IBM study found that 20% of respondents who regularly used buses, subways or trains now said they no longer would after the crisis passes, and 28% would use it less.
 More than half surveyed would reduce or even eliminate ridesharing (Uber, Lyft, etc.) as an option.

 Ensuring staff are comfortable coming to work eases the fear and ensures the working environment is safe for everyone.

 Technology that can manage the capacity of staff onsite can be helpful in managing this environment.

-The return to work for some will be meet with excitement at meeting their colleagues in the flesh but for others it may induce fear and anxiety.
+The return to work for some will be met with excitement at meeting their colleagues in the flesh but for others, it may induce fear and anxiety.